 - simple corr You could get means and standard deviations from proc means and correlations from proc corr, but this is convenient. - ss1 These are Type I Sums of Squares, produced by default in proc glm.
-In proc reg, you must request them with the ss1 option if you want to see them.
-The independent variables in the model statement are added to the model in order.
-For each variable, the Type I SS is the increase in explained sum of squares that comes from adding each variable to the model, in the order they appear in the model statement.
-The t-tests correspond to proc glm's Type III sums of squares; everything is controlled for everything else.

-- output creates a new sas data set called resdata.
-It has all the variables in the data set portrait, and in addition it has \hat{Y} (named presale for predicted sales) and e (named resale for residual of sales). - Then we have some custom tests, all of them equivalent to what we would get by testing a full versus reduced model.
-SAS takes the approach of testing whether s linear combinations of β values equal s specified constants (usually zero).
+In proc reg, you must request them is you want to see them.
+The independent variables in the model statement are added to the model in order, so that for each variable, the reduced model has all the variables that come before it, and the full model has all those variables plus the current one.
+The ss1 option shows the increase in explained sum of squares that comes from adding each variable to the model, in the order they appear in the model statement. - output creates a new sas data set called resdata.
+It has all the variables in the data set portrait, and in addition it has $\hat{Y}$ (named presale for predicted sales) and e (named resale for residual of sales). - Then we have some custom tests, all of them equivalent to what we would get by testing a full versus reduced model.
+SAS takes the approach of testing whether s linear combinations of $\beta$ values equal s specified constants (usually zero).
 Again, this is the same thing as testing a full versus a reduced model.
 The form of a custom test in proc reg is - 1.
 A name for the test, 8 characters or less, followed by a colon; this name will be used to label the output. - 2. the word test. - 3. s linear combinations of independent variable names, each set equal to some constant, separated by commas. - 4.
 A semi-colon to end, as usual.

-If you want to think of the significance test in terms of a collection of linear combinations that specify constraints on the β values (this is what a statistician would appreciate), then we would say that the names of the independent variables (including the weird variable "intercept") are being used to refer to the corresponding β s.
+If you want to think of the significance test in terms of a collection of linear combinations that specify constraints on the $\beta$ values (this is what a statistician would appreciate), then we would say that the names of the independent variables (including the weird variable "intercept") are being used to refer to the corresponding $\beta$ s.
 But usually, you are testing a subset of independent variables controlling for some other subset.
 In this case, include all the variables in the model statement, and set the variables you are testing equal to zero in the test statement.
 Commas are optional.
 As an example, for the test allivs (all independent variables) we could have written allivs: test kids = income = 0;.